bernardosulzbach/bernardosulzbach.github.io/os-contributions/index.md

 title: Open Source Contributions
 tags: [sidebar]
 ---

-This is a list of all my contributions to open source projects.
+This is a list of some of my contributions to open-source projects.

 + Fixed a [bug](https://github.com/scipy/scipy/issues/5450) in [SciPy](https://github.com/scipy/scipy).
 + Translated [DB Browser for SQLite](https://github.com/sqlitebrowser/sqlitebrowser) to Brazilian Portuguese.